yousefhanni/Shaghaf.API/README.md

 ## Shaghaf Overview
 Shaghaf is a comprehensive application designed for booking and renting various rooms for multiple purposes such as training, meetings, social events, and birthday parties.
-The application provides user-friendly interfaces to display rooms, book them, manage memberships, and order additional services like food and photo sessions.
+The application provides user-friendly interfaces to display rooms, book them, manage memberships,  and order additional services like ordering drinks and food.
+You can also conveniently book a photo session in any of our themed rooms.

 ## Technical Details
 # Shaghaf API